-Political, economic and regulatory developments have effected fundamental changes in the healthcare industry.
 The Patient Protection and Affordable Care Act (the "Affordable Care Act") substantially changed the way healthcare is financed by both government and private insurers.
-It also encourages improvements in the quality of healthcare products and services and significantly impacts the United States pharmaceutical and medical device industries.
-Among other things, the Affordable Care Act:
+It also encourages improvements in the quality of healthcare products and services and significantly impacts the United States pharmaceutical and medical device industries by, among other things, imposing certain stringent compliance, recordkeeping, and reporting requirements on companies in various sectors of the life sciences industry, and enhanced penalties for non-compliance.